areynaldo/gem/README.md

 2. Build.

-3. Apply on file like thiis:
+3. Apply on a file like this:

 ```md
 #t this is a title